Homework Assignment Sparked Kara Vavrosky’s Rise in Dental Media

 Vavrosky said, “My role is to educate and give objective facts.
 That’s it.
 Each hygienist, using their critical thinking skills, can come to their own conclusion or opinion.
 I’ve lost and turned down sponsors because I won’t say their product is the best, and that’s fine by me.”

 She said she has encountered male resistance to her entrepreneurial efforts a “handful of times,” but she is unsure if the resistance was based on her being a woman or a dental hygienist in a health-care profession controlled by male dentists.
-On the other hand, she gives credit to “incredibly supportive men” − Allen Vavrosky, her father, who was a business owner, entrepreneur, and inventor; Buzbee, who she married on February 29, 2020; and O’Donnell and Mark Hartley, two veterans of dental business-to-business publishing.
+On the other hand, she gives credit to “incredibly supportive men” − Allen Vavrosky, her father, who was a business owner, entrepreneur, and inventor; Buzbee, who she married on February 29, 2020; and Mark Hartley, a veteran of dental business-to-business publishing.

 Vavrosky said she was honored to recognized by Folio as a female leader in media.
 One hundred women will be recognized next fall, and Vavrosky is one of 19 in the Entrepreneur category to receive recognition for what they have accomplished.
 Vavrosky is in good company.
 Other recipients of the Folio Award this year are the Publisher of People Magazine, Chief Marketing Officer of Forbes, SVP of Marketing for ESPN, Chief Revenue Officer of Bleacher Report, the Founder of POPSUGAR, and the COO of Consumer Reports, among others.